A Dynamic and Incentive Policy for Selecting D2D Mobile Relays: Relay Selection Policies

 Since the value iteration algorithms for \gls{POMDP} do not scale to highly sized real problems, an approximate \gls{POMDP} planning solution called \gls{PBVI} was introduced in \cite{Pineau2003}.
-We recall that a given belief point describes the probability of being in all possible locations $\bm{s} \in \bm{\mathcal{S}}$ and the belief simplex corresponds to the set of all possible belief points.
 Most \gls{POMDP} problems unlikely reach most of the points in the belief simplex $\Delta$.
 Thus, it is preferable to focus the planning on the most probable belief points without considering all the possible belief points as exact algorithms do.
 Instead of considering the entire belief simplex, \gls{PBVI} limits the value update to a representative small set of belief points $\mathcal{B}=\lbrace \bm{b}_0,\bm{b}_1,...,\bm{b}_q \rbrace$.
 An $\alpha$-vector is initialized for each belief point and then the value of this vector is iteratively updated.
 The \gls{PBVI} algorithm can be simply adapted to solve \gls{CPOMDP} problem (e.g. \cite{kim2011point}).